 Filmora is user-friendly with an intuitive interface that’s full of features.
 It allows you to drag and drop clips and effects into a simple editing timeline.
-It’s a nice choice for creators who are new to video editing and are looking for an easy video editing tool.
+It’s a nice choice for creators who are new to video creation and are looking for an easy online video maker.

 Animaker is a free video animation software.
 This intro maker is suited for those of you who are interested in creating an animated intro.
 Animaker has the world’s largest animation library and allows you to create fun videos for your audiences.

 Animaker has a simple straightforward interface which is great for amateur video makers.
 Some of its features include camera and transition effects, background tracks, and the ability to directly record your voice, or import your own voiceover or music clip.

 Spark was created with social media creators in mind and is a good choice for those who want to create a sleek video without spending hours on it.

 Much like its competitors, Spark is quick and easy to use.
 You can drag and drop clips and logos together, add a soundtrack or a voiceover.
 Spark is available for free, but the free version is considerably more limited in terms of features.
 One of the biggest drawbacks of the free version is that you will not be able to use your own brand logo.

 Yet another free into maker – this one is suited for the designers in the crowd.
 OFFEO’s video templates have a very aesthetic feel to them – it has everything you need to make a solid YouTube intro.

 What’s great about OFFEO is that its templates are conveniently grouped into categories like intros, outros, and industries.
 This is a great feature when it comes to creating your project, you don’t need to dive deep into thousands and thousands of templates, you can easily search for it by category.